codex-storage/codex-spec/specs/erasue-coding.md

 The Codex client performerasure coding locally before provding dataset to the marketplace.

-### Flow

 Before data is provided to storage providers on the marketplace, clients must do the following:

 1. Prepare dataset
 2. Encode data with Reed Solomon erasue coding, more explained below
-3. Derive an CID from encoded chunks share on the marketplace
+3. Derive an CID from encoded chunks, share on the marketplace
 4. Error correction by validator nodes once storage contract begins

 ### Preparing Data